mcloughlan/algo-notes/docs/graphs.md

 !!! quote

-	"The basic idea of breadth-first search is to fan out to as many vertices as possible before penetrating deep into a graph. ”A more cautious and balanced approach.”"
+	"The basic idea of breadth-first search is to fan out to as many vertices as possible before penetrating deep into a graph.
+"A more cautious and balanced approach."